rdsq/blazesh/README.md

 ## Problems

 The most obvious one: **synchronous git**.
 Unfortunately I am not smart enough to figure out how to do that asynchronously, so...
 Well it's not *that* bad.
-Even on my 🥔 it runs fast enough to be usable daily
+Even on my 🥔 it runs fast enough to be usable daily.
+But I mean it's still better than nothing.
+Fish, for example, does it synchronously too, but with less features.
+At least here it can be disabled or customized

 Not so critical one, but also worth mentioning: **exit codes** don't show up in **Bash**.
 As far as I can tell, this issue cannot be fixed, it's just how Bash works